Climate impacts drive east-west divide in forest seed production

-Category: Environment Hits: 1Younger, smaller trees that comprise much of North America's eastern forests have increased their seed production under climate change.
+Category: Environment Hits: 2Younger, smaller trees that comprise much of North America's eastern forests have increased their seed production under climate change.
 But older, larger trees that dominate western forests have been less responsive, a new study warns.
 This continental divide could limit western forests' ability to regenerate following large-scale diebacks linked to rising temperatures and intensifying droughts.
 Over time this might dramatically alter the composition and structure of 21st century North American forests.

 Read more https://www.sciencedaily.com/releases/2021/02/210223110411.htm